ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

         git push

 ## Django models
-After having a default Django project initialized and having MLalgorithms trained and ready for inference, it is time to build Django models to store information about ML algo and requests in the database , then write REST API for MLalgo with Django REST Framework.
+After having a default Django project initialized and having MLalgorithms trained and ready for inference, it is time to build Django models to store information about ML algo and requests in the database , then write REST API for ML algo with Django REST Framework.

 ### Create Django models
 - need to create new app in backend/server directory